Watch: Hammerhead shark swims next to paddleboarders in Florida - NewsBreak

 PALM BEACH, Fla. ( WFLA ) — A drone captured a hammerhead shark swimming around paddleboarders in Palm Beach, Florida.

 The encounter happened on Feb.
-19 and, according to drone pilot Evan Parness, the shark was checking out the people several times.Rich Russians vacation in Florida amid Ukraine crisis
+19 and, according to drone pilot Evan Parness, the shark was checking out the people several times.State, manufacturer update efforts to fix new Tennessee license plates

 Parness said it was amazing to see the size of the shark compared to the size of the paddleboards.